 Before trying to achieve any of your other financial goals, it is crucial that you have a functioning budget first.
 Creating a budget can help you feel more in control of your finances and let you save money for your financial goals.
 If you want to improve your finances, the first thing you need to do is know where your money is going.

-I personally use this budget template every month to track my spending.
+I personally use this Budget Template every month to track my spending.
 It’s the system I’m currently using for my budget, and it has helped me save over 50% of my income every month.

 You can read more about how I use my budget templates in my article “How I Use My Monthly and Yearly Household Budget Spreadsheet.”